 • Travel to the field visit sites

-• Accommodation and meals on site 23 and 24 June
+• Accommodation and meals on site on 23 and 24 June

-Once you have registered, the CBA team will send you regular email updates, including logistics information, guidance on travel, accommodation and visa processes, as well as news and programme updates.
+Once you have registered, the CBA team will send you regular email updates, including information about the venue, hotels and logistics, guidance on travel and visa processes, as well as news and programme updates.

-Registrations for the field visits will open in March.
+Registrations for the field visits opened in March.
 Field visit registrations will be accepted on a first-come, first-served basis, and you can ensure you receive the latest updates by signing up to alerts about CBA11.